Glaucoma

 When to see a doctor

-If you experience symptoms that come on suddenly, you may have acute angle-closure glaucoma.
-Symptoms include severe headache and severe eye pain.
+If you have symptoms that come on suddenly, you may have acute angle-closure glaucoma.
+Symptoms include bad headache and severe eye pain.
 You need treatment as soon as possible.
-Go to an emergency room or call an eye doctor's (ophthalmologist's) office immediately.
+Go to an emergency room or call an eye doctor, called an ophthalmologist, immediately.

 Causes

 Glaucoma develops when the optic nerve becomes damaged.
-As this nerve gradually deteriorates, blind spots develop in your vision.
-For reasons that doctors don't fully understand, this nerve damage is usually related to increased pressure in the eye.
+As this nerve gradually gets worse, blind spots develop in your vision.
+For reasons that eye doctors don't fully understand, this nerve damage is usually related to increased pressure in the eye.

-Elevated eye pressure happens as the result of a buildup of fluid that flows throughout the inside of the eye.
-This fluid also is known as the aqueous humor.
-It usually drains through a tissue located at the angle where the iris and cornea meet.
-This tissue also is called the trabecular meshwork.
+Raised eye pressure happens as the result of a buildup of fluid that flows throughout the inside of the eye.
+This fluid, called the aqueous humor, usually drains through a tissue located at the angle where the iris and cornea meet.
+This tissue is called the trabecular meshwork.
 The cornea is important to vision because it lets light into the eye.
 When the eye makes too much fluid or the drainage system doesn't work properly, eye pressure may increase.

 Open-angle glaucoma